OsaidAlhomedy/taskmaster/README.md

 to take the user to the taskOG details and render the title correctly.

 10/11/2021 : Added Amplify as the backend and used the DynamoDB to store and fetch data.

+10/11/2021 : Built an APK bundle and included it in the root

 ## Screenshots